December 31st

 Commentary:

-'Giving' is an act that is done out of the goodness of one's heart, not for name and fame.
-It should be done with humility and modesty.
-The benefit of giving is not for the receiver as much as it is for the giver.
 The giver was blessed with a little more than the receiver.
-Hence, he is able to share.
-But then, the giver benefits more because it teaches him selflessness.
-Therefore, the attitude with which he gives is very important.
-Giving with contempt, arrogance or displaying apathy are the worst kinds of giving.
-One give never give with contempt, for, it is certain to destroy the giver!
+Hence, he has the ability to share.
+Truly, the giver benefits more because it teaches him selflessness.
+Therefore, the attitude with which he gives is highly important.
+Giving with contempt, arrogance, or displaying apathy are the worst kinds of giving.
+One must never give with this attitude, for, it is certain to destroy the giver!
 Isn't giving futile if the purpose is defeated?
-If the giving is bringing down the standards of one's moral ground, might as well not give!
+If the act of giving is bringing down the standards of one's moral ground, one might as well not give!

 pada vigrahaH: